 - Administrators must upload a valid certificate to the device or generate a self-signed certificate on the device.
-The certificate must have a valid host designation. - Each user must add the CA certificate (or a copy of self-signed certificate) to the Trusted Root CA store in their browser. - ► To install the self-signed certificate when using Windows Vista® operating system and Windows 7® operating system: - 1.
-Include the KX II IP address in the Trusted Site zone and ensure 'Protected Mode' is off. - 2.
+The certificate must have a valid host designation. - Each user must add the CA certificate (or a copy of self-signed certificate) to the Trusted Root CA store in their browser. - When using CC-SG neighborhoods, you must enable AKC on each neighborhood member. - To install the self-signed certificate when using Windows Vista® operating system and Windows 7® operating system: - Include the KX II IP address in the Trusted Site zone and ensure 'Protected Mode' is off. - 2.
 Launch Internet Explorer® using the KX II IP address as the URL.
-A Certificate Error message will be displayed. - Select View Certificates. - 4.
-On the General tab, click Install Certificate.
-The certificate is then installed in the Trusted Root Certification Authorities store. - 5.
-After the certificate is installed, the KX II IP address should be removed from the Trusted Site zone.
+A Certificate Error message will be displayed. - 3.
+Select View Certificates.

+- 4. On the General tab, click Install Certificate.
+The certificate is then installed in the Trusted Root Certification Authorities store. - After the certificate is installed, the KX II IP address should be removed from the Trusted Site zone.